razered/Nomi/_projects/BERT-viz.md

 call_to_action: View on Colab
 ---

-This started out as a way to investigate why I failed to make true transfer learning working on BERT and led me to study explainability and interpretability for transformers more generally.
+This started out as a way to investigate why I failed to make true transfer learning work on BERT and led me to study explainability and interpretability for transformers more generally.